DATA ENGINEERING2025-03-05⏱️ 7 min read

 Type 1 SCD (Overwriting)

 The first type of SCD action possible is overwriting.
 Here, dimension values are overwritten by new values.
-For example, if our customer Mike moves from Los Angeles to New York, then his city will be updated with the latest value, i.e, New York.
+For example, if our customer Mike moves from Los Angeles to New York, his city will be updated to the latest value, i.e., New York.

 Original Record